Human Rights Law Centre

 Student Opportunities

 The Human Rights Law Centre (HRLC) offers a variety of opportunities for students at the University of Nottingham.
-From studying with us and placement programmes through to our projects, guest speakers and film series, the HRLC is a hub of activity around human rights and rule of law.
+From our placement and summer internship programmes, to our trainings, projects and guest speaker events, the HRLC is a vibrant hub for human rights and rule of law activities.

 We offer paid summer internships to University of Nottingham law students to work on our diverse projects.
 Opportunities are advertised in June each year.
-Previously we have offered internships in our Refugee Clinic, International Criminal Justice Unit, on Business and Human Rights and in relation to our publications.
+Previous interns have worked with our International Criminal Justice Unit, on Business and Human Rights, in our Refugee Clinic, and in relation to our publications.

 Internships typically run for four to eight weeks and provide valuable experience of human rights work in practice.
 Students who are interested in a human rights career can gain a deeper understanding of a particular human rights field, as well as improve their related transferable skills such as research and analysis.